scottgal/mostlylucid.dse/code_evolver/STABILITY_STATUS.md

 ## Executive Summary

-The Code Evolver system is now **fully stable** and ready for production use.
+The mostlylucid DiSE system is now **fully stable** and ready for production use.
 All critical bugs have been fixed, comprehensive documentation has been added, and core functionality is working correctly.

 ### Test Results: 3/4 PASSING (75%)